-In the summer Sicilian’s become like frugivorous animals living off the fruit and vegetable that are the products of their garden and the countryside.
-So my husband, son and I were obliged to take a walk to the fig tree to gather its bountifulness.
+In the summer Sicilian’s become like frugivorous animals living off the fruits produced by their gardens.
+So my husband, son and I are obliged to take a walk to the fig tree to gather up its bounty.

-The only problem is the tree is hidden deep blow a steep precipice hidden behind overgrown bushes and prickly vines.
-So a simple walk to a fig tree became a trek through the Sicilian undergrowth.
+The only problem is the tree is hidden deep below a steep precipice behind overgrown bushes and prickly vines.
+So a simple walk to a fig tree becomes a trek through the Sicilian undergrowth.

-According to my son’s fruitful imagination we were deep in the jungle.
-In reality we were making a path through the steep, rocky and abandoned countryside.
+According to my son’s fertile imagination, we were buried in the jungle.
+In reality, we were making a path through the rugged and abandoned countryside.
 I was imagining twisted ankles, ripped clothes and thorns.

-After literally cutting a path through the brier bushes we were rewarded by a pleasant walk through the shade of overgrown hazelnut trees in a pathway well hidden from the still burning afternoon sun littered with small berries that Matty loves to eat.
+After literally cutting a path through the bushes we were rewarded by a pleasant walk under the shade of overgrown hazelnut trees in a pathway well hidden from the still burning afternoon sun littered with small mulberries we all love to eat.

-While slurping up my first fig of the summer I remember how renaissance Italian poets used the image of the fig as an erotic metaphor for female genitalia.
-Even today in the Italian vernacular a sensually attractive woman is a ‘bella figa’.
-This gives eating a fig a provocative quality.
+While slurping up my first fig of the year, I recall how Italian Renaissance poets used the image of the fig as an erotic metaphor for female genitalia, who knew to eat a fig would be so provocative.

 The fig has been cultivated for more than 5,000 years and is native to the region between the Mediterranean and the Black Sea.
 The tree repeatedly appears in the Bible, and some scholars believe the forbidden fruit picked by Eve was a fig rather than an apple.

 We are forced to fight off the birds for the figs, as their growing season is so short and intense, we have to be quick, or we’ll miss out.
 If there is an abundant crop, I might get the chance to make fig jam, or we can choose to dry them in the sun so we can eat them later with roasted hazelnuts in the winter.